lydiahallie/javascript-questions/README-ko_KR.md

 #### 정답: B

-When we pass multiple promises to the `Promice.race` method, it resolves/rejects the _first_ promise that resolves/rejects.
+When we pass multiple promises to the `Promise.race` method, it resolves/rejects the _first_ promise that resolves/rejects.
 To the `setTimeout` method, we pass a timer: 500ms for the first promise (`firstPromise`), and 100ms for the second promise (`secondPromise`).
 This means that the `secondPromise` resolves first with the value of `'two'`. `res` now holds the value of `'two'`, which gets logged.

 </p>
 </details>